GoMetric/opcache-dashboard/README.md

 # Opcache Dashboard

-Gathers opcache stat from different PHP servers into one dashboard and tracks opcache status metrics to statsD and prometheus
+Gathers OPcache and APCu statistics from different PHP servers into one dashboard and tracks metrics to statsD and Prometheus.

 ![Opcache dashboard](https://github.com/GoMetric/opcache-dashboard/blob/master/docs/screenshot.png?raw=true&1)